-Starting in fiscal 2023, the GS Yuasa Group has reorganized the CSR Committee into the Sustainability Promotion Committee to promote initiatives for sustainability in the Group as a whole from a medium- to long-term and under the supervision of the Board of Directors.
+Starting in fiscal 2023, the GS Yuasa Group has reorganized the CSR Committee into the Sustainability Promotion Committee to promote initiatives for sustainability in the Group as a whole from a medium- to long-term and multilateral perspective.
+We are building a framework centering on the Sustainability Promotion Committee and under the supervision of the Board of Directors.